 REGISTER AS A PARTICIPANT

-Every registered participant will receive an END ADDICTION BHAM T-shirt, an 'I'm Walking For' Lanyard, and a silicone END ADDICTION BHAM bracelet.
+Every registered participant will receive an END ADDICTION BHAM T-shirt, an 'I'm Walking For' Lanyard and more.

 If you cannot be at the walk but want to be a part of the movement, you are welcome to register as well.